 Tasty Carrot And Cumin Soup

-- Large saucepan/soup pot with lid
+- large soup pot with lid

-- 1 kilogram carrots diced small
+- 1 kilogram carrots [diced small]

 - 1 tablespoon cumin seeds

-- 2 teaspoon dried cumin powder
+- 2 teaspoon ground cumin

 - Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.

 - Walnuts can be replaced with any nut available such as flaked almonds, chopped mixed nuts, cashews, peanuts, pine nuts.
 Or seeds such as sunflower, pumpkin or sesame.
 Adding walnuts or seeds provides healthy fats and more protein to an otherwise low fat and low calorie soup.

 - Store leftover soup in the refrigerator for up to 3 days.

 - Reheat by pouring the soup into a non-stick pot and gently bring the soup to a boil.
 Simmer for a few minutes until piping hot.
 Or reheat using a microwave.